dabeaz/cpython_hack/README.rst

 - Day 96 (9/14/2020).
 Nothing is "in-place".
 - Day 97 (9/15/2020).
 Cleaned up some type slots.
 - Day 98 (9/16/2020).
 There should be one-- and preferably only one --obvious way to do it.
+- Day 99 (9/17/2020).
+99 Dead Baboons.
+Coroutines and exceptions scattered about.
+Looks like the work of Patches.

 Copyright and License Information
 ---------------------------------